alces-software/flight_cache/README.md

 This will list all the blobs in all the users containers of that type.
 The `:scope` key can be used to filter the blobs depending on user permissions.

-See below for a full discussion on the valid scope
 ```
 > client.blobs.list(tag:, scope:)
 => [...] # Only return blobs with the specified tag and scope